 3. Fruits with low sugar

 Like any other dietary plan and method, fruits are essential in intermittent fasting.
-Fruits are jam-packed with vitamins, minerals, phytonutrients and fibre, which are vital in sustaining your health while fasting.
+Fruits are jam-packed with vitamins, minerals, phytonutrients and fiber, which are vital in sustaining your health while fasting.

 Hence, better choose the ones that have low to medium amounts of sugar.
 Some fruits you can consume during your feeding time are apples, oranges, peaches, grapefruits, kiwi, pears, blackberries, strawberries, avocados, tomatoes, lemons, apricots, blueberries and melons.